 All You Need To Know About Chennai’s Metro Network

 Chennai, one of the top five metro cities in India, has been growing leaps and bounds in terms of both infrastructure and real estate.
 While Delhi has led the way, Chennai, after Mumbai and Bengaluru, has also got its own Metro rail network.
-Now, the remaining two stretches of the Phase-I — Washermanpet to Chennai Central and Chennai Central to AG-DMS — are likely to be open to public by end of January 2019.
+Now, the remaining two stretches of the Phase-I — Washermanpet to Chennai Central and Chennai Central to AG-DMS — have been inaugurated by Prime Minister Narendra Modi on February 10.

 Phase-I of the Chennai Metro has two lines – the Blue Line and the Green Line.
 A 45-km phase, the Blue Line runs between Wimco Nagar and the Chennai International Airport while the Green Line connects Chennai Central with St. Thomas Mount.